qeepcologne/flutter_image_compress_lite/README.md

 | Deployment target | 9.0 | 15.0 |
 | Xcode (to build) | any | 26.4.1+ |

+Also fixes long-standing Android upstream bugs — most visibly JPEG gradient banding on decode and EXIF-orientation flip variants that came out mirrored — see the [CHANGELOG](CHANGELOG.md) for the full list.

 ## Usage

 ```yaml